putyourlightson/craft-blitz/docs/README.md

 ### Flush Cache
 Flushing the cache will delete all records from the database.

+> Flushing the cache does *not* clear the cache, as it did in Blitz 1.

 ### Warm Cache
-Warming the cache will warm all of the pages.
+Warming the cache will warm all of the pages by creating a queue job to visit each of them.

+>  Warming the cache does *not* clear and flush the cache, as it did in Blitz 1.

 ### Refresh Entire Cache